 - 1 large or 2 small bay leaves

 - 3/4 cup wild rice-brown rice blend (I recommend Lundberg Farms)

-- Add all ingredients into a 6-quart crock pot then cook on low for 4 hours or until chicken breasts are cooked through.
+- Add all ingredients into a 6-quart crock pot then cook on LOW for 4 hours or until chicken breasts are cooked through.
 Rice should be done around the same time.
-Shred chicken then stir back into soup and serve (soup will thicken as it cools.)
+Shred chicken then stir back into soup and serve (soup will thicken slightly as it cools.)